chrisclarkson/NRLcalc/README.md

 Contains example phasogram text files used in NRL calculations for CTCF predicted binding sites.

 # scripts
 Contains code that went into the preparation, processing and interpretation of the data.
+Can all be run sequentially from 'step_by_step.sh'

 # Prerequisites